Authenticate an application with Microsoft Entra ID to access Event Hubs resources

 Assign one of the Event Hubs roles to the application's service principal at the desired scope (Event Hubs namespace, resource group, subscription).
 For detailed steps, see Assign Azure roles using the Azure portal.

 Once you define the role and its scope, you can test this behavior with samples in this GitHub location.
-To learn more on managing access to Azure resources using Azure RBAC and the Azure portal, see this article.
+To learn more on managing access to Azure resources using Azure role-based access control (RBAC) and the Azure portal, see this article.

 Client libraries for token acquisition